IT22604194/App_Release/README.md

 A simple Android mobile application to track and display the user’s real-time location using GPS.
 The app includes a login and registration system for secure access and is built using **Kotlin** and **Android Studio**.

 ## Features
 -  User Login and Registration
 -  Real-time Location Tracking using GPS
--  Display current location on map or text
+-  Display Location Updates on Map with Order Numbers
+-  Show User's Battery Level to the Admin Dashboard
+-  Admin Can Control GPS Update Interval via Database
--  Network security configuration
+-  Network Security Configuration
--  Clean and user-friendly interface
+-  Clean and User-Friendly Interface

 ## Technologies Used